hadwi537/HealthSciHelper/README.md

 * to connect to the database using mongosh from command line use mongosh "mongodb://vagrant:vagrant@192.168.2.14:3000/admin"

-* moving to use express
+* using express api (most common)

 * now use npm

+* bootstrapped using Create React App